 The history of fencing parallels the evolution of civilization, back from the days of ancient Egypt and Rome, to the barbaric Dark Ages, to the fast and elegant Renaissance, up to the modern, increasingly popular fencing of today.
 Fencing has always been regarded as more than a sport; it is an art form, an ancient symbol of power and glory, and a deeply personal, individual form of expression.
 Fencing is and always has been an intrinsic part of life, from the dueling and battle of yore to the widely captivating movies and facets of popular culture such as Zorro and The Princess Bride.

 The earliest evidence of fencing as a sport comes from a carving in Egypt, dating back to about 1200 B.C., which shows a sport fencing bout with masks, protective weapon tips, and judges.
-The Greek and Roman civilizations favored short swords and light spears, and taught their warriors in schools called ludi.
-The collapse of the Roman civilization at around 476 A.D., however, brought the crude, heavy weapons of the barbarian invaders and signalled a regression of fencing through the dark ages.
+The Greek and Roman civilizations favored short swords and light spears and taught their warriors in schools called ludi.
+The collapse of the Roman civilization at around 476 A.D., however, brought the crude, heavy weapons of the barbarian invaders and signaled a regression of fencing through the dark ages.

-It was not until the beginnings of the Renassiance in the 14th centurty that light, fast weapons such as the rapier came back into use, primarily because gunpowder rendered heavy armor obsolete.
+It was not until the beginnings of the Renaissance in the 14th century that light, fast weapons such as the rapier came back into use, primarily because gunpowder rendered heavy armor obsolete.
 The fifteenth century brought the beginnings of modern fencing.
 Spain had the first true fencers, and the first two fencing manuals were published there in 1471 and 1474.
 Around about 1500, the Italians began extensive use of the Rapier.
 The right hand held the weapon while the left hand held a dagger (often called a Main Gauche) or buckler (a small shield), used for parrying blows.
 Italian fencing masters, such as Agrippa, who invented the four fencing positions (prime, seconde, tierce, and quarte), and masters Grassi and Vigiani, who invented the lunge, became very prolific in this time.

 The 16th century also brought a large increase in the popularity of dueling.
 More noblemen at during this period were killed in dueling than in war.
-The Queen Catherine de Médicis of France had many Italian fencing masters come to France and develop fencing there.
+Queen Catherine de Médicis of France had many Italian fencing masters come to France and develop fencing there.
 She was so successful that in 1567, her son, King Charles IX, officially recognized the French Fencing Academy, and awarded many hereditary titles to the new French fencing masters.
 These new masters were the first to classify and define fencing attacks and parries.
-In 1573 Henry de St. Didier was the first french fencing master to publish a treatise, and one of the first to advocate heavy use of the Épeé instead of the Rapier.
-During the 17th century several major changes occured in fencing.
-The “fleuret”, or foil, was devoloped in France as a lighter training weapon for dueling.
+In 1573 Henry de St. Didier was the first french fencing master to publish a treatise, and one of the first to advocate the heavy use of the Épeé instead of the Rapier.
+During the 17th century, several major changes occurred in fencing.
+The “fleuret”, or foil, was developed in France as a lighter training weapon for dueling.

 Right-of-way, a set of rules which made the game a series of alternating attacks and defense, became generally accepted.
 With right-of-way, duelists were unlikely to impale each other, as they did not both attack at the same time.
 This made fencing safer and reduced the number of casualties to dueling.
-In the 18th century the heavier weapon called the Épeé became the popular weapon for dueling.
+In the 18th century, the heavier weapon called the Épeé became the popular weapon for dueling.
 1780 brought an extremely important development to fencing.
 The French fencing master La Boessiere invented the fencing mask, allowing a much safer bout.
 This sparked a lot of development in non-fatal technique and strategy.
 Fencing first came to America in the 1860’s-1870’s via immigrant French and Italian fencing masters, and the first American fencing school was founded in 1874.
 Dueling never completely died out until after the end of World War I, but the majority of fencers were not warriors.

-Men’s Sabre and foil competitions were present in the first modern olympic games in 1896, and Men’s Épeé joined in 1900.
+Men’s Sabre and Foil competitions were present in the first modern Olympic games in 1896, and Men’s Épeé joined in 1900.